 Sweaters are the key to looking cute and staying warm on a cold day in Europe.
 Be sure to pack some that are nice and cozy.

 There will be some days on your trip where you’ll want to look more dressed up.
 Pack a winter skirt for these times and pair with a sweater, tights and boots!

-Jeans are great for daily wear during winter in Europe.
-If it’s an extra cold or gusty day, throw them on over your base layer and you’re sure to stay warm all-day long.
+Jeans are great for daily wear during the winter in Europe.
+If it’s an extra cold or gusty day, throw them on over your base layer, and you’re sure to stay warm all-day long.

 Who doesn’t love a good pair of leggings in the winter?
-Good for casual or athletic wear, I think we can all agree that leggings are a verstalie piece of clothing for travel.
+I think we can all agree that leggings are a great piece of clothing for travel.

 Three words: Fleece.
 Lined.
 Tights.

 These are the best for the winter, especially if you want to wear a skirt or dress but are worried about being cold.
 You can also wear these warm tights under your jeans to keep you nice and toasty!

 Be sure to bring lots of warm socks to keep your feet cozy in whatever footwear you choose.
 Wool socks are great for winter.

 Don’t forget to pack your underwear!

 Footwear & Accessories